Spatial-temporal Transformers for EEG Emotion Recognition: Experiments

+\textbf{Deap} dataset is a open source dataset including diverse physiological signals with emotion evaluations provided by the research team of Queen Mary University in London.
+It records the EEG, ECG, EMG and other bioelectrical signals of 32 subjects induced by watching 40 one-minute music videos of different emotional tendencies.
+The subjects evaluated the videos’ emotion categories on scale of one to nine in dimension of arousal, valence, liking, dominance and familiarity.
+Valence reports the degree of subjects' joy, the greater the valence value, the higher the joy degree.
+Arousal reports the subjects' emotional intensity, the higher the arousal value, the more intense and perceptible the emotion.
+The rating value from small to large indicates the emotion metric is from negative to positive or from weak to strong.
+The 40 stimulus videos include 20 high valence/arousal stimuli and 20 low valence/arousal stimuli.

-\textbf{SEED} contains three different states of emotion, namely positive, negative, and neutral.
-Fifteen participants’ EEG data were collected while they were watching the stimulus videos.
+\textbf{SEED} contains three different categories of emotion, namely positive, negative, and neutral.
+Fifteen participants’ EEG data of the dataset were collected while they were watching the stimulus videos.
+The videos are carefully selected and can elicit a single desired target emotion.
+With an interval of about one week, each subject participated in three experiments, and each session contained 15 film clips.
 The participants are asked to give feedback immediately after each experiment.
-The EEG signals of 62 channels are recorded at a sampling frequency of 1000 Hz and down-sampled with 200 Hz by an EEG cap.
-The DE features are pre-computed over different frequency bands for each sample in each channel.
+The EEG signals of 62 channels are recorded at a sampling frequency of 1000 Hz and down-sampled with 200 Hz.
+The Differential entropy~\cite {duan2013differential} DE features are pre-computed over different frequency bands for each sample in each channel.

-\textbf{SEED-IV} contains four different categories of emotions, including happy, sad, fear, and neutral emotions.
+\textbf{SEED-IV} contains four different categories of emotions, including happy, sad, fear, and neutral emotion.
 The experiment consists of 15 participants.
 Three experiments are designed for each participant on different days, and each session contains 24 video clips and six clips for each type of emotion in each session.
+After each experiment, the subjects are asked to give feedback, while 62 EEG signals of the subjects are recorded.
+The EEG signals are sliced into 4-second non-overlapping segments and down-sampled with 128 Hz.
 The DE feature is also pre-computed over five frequency bands in each channel.